jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And we're justifiably frightened, wondering what's going to happen next in the economy, international relations, and in general, what the future holds.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog" target="_blank" class="button small">Reader</a>

 _Keeping the Industrial Age work culture alive means our jobs get more bullshit every year.
 BS jobs are a needless waste because we've only started the Internet Age.
 There is so much more work to do, profit to be earned, and glory to be won by upgrading our society with modern technology.
-Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_
+Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)._ [Reader Mode.](https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog)

 ## Our Aged Health Care System